 Every person is different, and everyone responds to different types of therapies.
 SupportRoom can help you find the right therapist for you; providing support when you need it the most.

 Our therapists will help you delve into the root causes of your depression in a safe, supportive, non-judgmental environment.
 And they will help you find a treatment approach that helps you when the going gets tough.

 How SupportRoom can help

-SupportRoom is a digital, behavioural healthcare company, connecting clients with a network of licenced therapists.
+SupportRoom is a digital, behavioural healthcare company, connecting clients with a network of licenced therapists, coaches or mentors.

 Our web-based platform is simple and straightforward and super-convenient – accessible on the web or our mobile-first platform.
 Our therapies and web-based services are fully HIPAA-compliant and offer 24/7 support from qualified therapists.

 Access our friendly, confidential services via text, video or voice message at any time of the day or night; from anywhere with an internet connection.

 SupportRoom offers therapy where you need it; when you need it: real-time treatment from skilled, experienced, qualified therapists.

 Get a free Heartbeat Survey.

 Let us uncover the true state of your team’s wellbeing with a free mental health survey for your entire organisation.